AllenLiuX/Mario-Maze-3DGame-webgl/README.md

 ### How to Play

+First, download the project, and run 'chmod u+x host.command' under this directory in terminal on your mac.
+Then, './host.command' in terminal, or double click the host.command file to run the host.
+Now, you can play the game in http://localhost:8000 (or other address shown in your terminal that you ran the host.command) from your browser.

 To start the game, first press the Start Game button.
 6 keys are used for basic operations:
   ```